Jean-Louis Gasset

-Jean-Louis Gasset (born 9 December 1953) is a French former midfielder and current manager of Ivory Coast.
+Jean-Louis Gasset (born 9 December 1953) is a French professional football manager and former player.
+As a player, he played as a midfielder, spending ten years at his hometown club Montpellier.

 Football career

-Born in Montpellier, Gasset played his whole career with hometown club Montpellier HSC.
+Born in Montpellier, Gasset played ten years at his hometown club Montpellier.

 He led Montpellier to victory in the UEFA Intertoto Cup in 1999.
-He then coached SM Caen and FC Istres.
-He was assistant to Luis Fernández at Paris Saint-Germain F.C. and Spain's RCD Espanyol.
+He then coached Caen and Istres.
+He was assistant to Luis Fernández at Paris Saint-Germain and Spain's Espanyol.

-Gasset assisted Laurent Blanc as manager of FC Girondins de Bordeaux, the France national team and PSG from 2007 to 2016.
+Gasset was the main assistant of Laurent Blanc as manager of Bordeaux, the France national team and PSG from 2007 to 2016, notably conducting the training sessions.

 He had the top job at Montpellier again for the second half of the 2016–17 season, finishing 15th.
-He then became Óscar García Junyent's right-hand man at AS Saint-Étienne, and succeeded the Spaniard in December 2017 just an hour before a 2–1 loss at EA Guingamp.
+He then became Oscar's right-hand man at Saint-Étienne, and succeeded the Spaniard in December 2017, just an hour before a 2–1 loss at Guingamp.

 In June 2018, having turned Saint-Étienne's season around to finish sixth, missing out on the UEFA Europa League on goal difference to Bordeaux, Gasset was given another year in the job.
 A year later, having come fourth and secured a place in that European competition, he resigned due to disputes with the board over transfer budgets.

 Gasset was hired by Bordeaux on 12 August 2020, after Paulo Sousa's exit.
 On 27 July 2021 he left the club.

-On 20 May 2022, he was appointed coach of Côte d'Ivoire.
-He succeeds Patrice Beaumelle, whose contract expired on 6 April 2022.